TYPO3-Documentation/TYPO3CMS-Reference-CoreApi/Documentation/ApiOverview/SiteHandling/SiteSets.rst

 ===================

 TypoScript dependencies can be included via set dependencies.
-This mechanism is much more effective than the previous static_file_include's or manual :typoscript:`@import` statements.
+This mechanism is much more effective than the previous
+:ref:`static includes <t3tsref:extdev-static-includes>` or manual
+:typoscript:`@import` statements.

 TypoScript dependencies via sets are automatically ordered and